ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

 <h3>4.
-7 JavaScript ES6 Features Every Developer Should Know 💻✨ - <a href="https://medium.com/@asierr/7-javascript-es6-features-every-developer-should-know-10c17776e79a" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Find an Element in an Array Using JavaScript: A Comprehensive Guide with DOM Examples - <a href="https://medium.com/@asimachowdhury.lu/how-to-find-an-element-in-an-array-using-javascript-a-comprehensive-guide-with-dom-examples-68f99faf592a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `asierr.dev`**
+✍️ **posted by `Asima Chowdhury`**

-<blockquote>JavaScript has come a long way since its early days, and with the introduction of ES6 (ECMAScript 2015), it brought a whole host of new…</blockquote>
+<blockquote>Finding elements in an array is a common task in JavaScript programming. 🔍 Whether you’re checking if an item exists, retrieving its…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>